le-chartreux/modern-python/tutorial/project-initialization/README.md

 # Project Initialization

-In this pivotal chapter, we will lay the foundation for our project by achieving two essential steps: establishing the project's [file architecture](file-architecture.md) and configuring the [pyproject.toml](pyproject.md) file.
+In this pivotal chapter, we will lay the foundation for our project by achieving two essential steps: establishing the project's [file architecture](file-architecture.md) and [configuring](configuration.md) it.

 By the conclusion of this chapter, you will have a fully prepared project environment, poised for the coding journey ahead.